jpjpjp/bot-test-framework-example/README.md

 ## Limitations
 There are still several known limitations to testing bots with this framework.
 Among them are:
 - Correlation of bot requests to test input is currently done only via roomId (or bot membership in room for membership events).
 This means that the test framework cannot send a second request that impacts the same room as the first request before the first response is returned.
 - There is currently no way correlate bot behaviors that dont take place in the same room as the test request.
 This means that if (for example) a bot responds to a message being sent in one room by sending messages to another room, there is no way to capture this in the framwork today.
 - There is currently no way to test external events that generate bot responses since the test framework depends on the initial request coming into the spark emulator

+We hope to extend the spark emulator and work with bot framework developers to create a more precise way to correlate test input with subsequent bot requests.
+Watch this space!

-If you find other limitations please report them as issues!
+If you find other limitations please report them as issues.